Android-for-Python/Android-for-Python-Users/README.md

 This is a Java error.
 It occurs because your app is too large for the Java settings.
 Typically your app will be larger than 100MB.

+Check that you do not have any unexpected data files in your app.

 To change the Java settings see the Java documentation https://docs.gradle.org/current/userguide/build_environment.html#sec:gradle_configuration_properties

 You will have to create `~/.gradle/gradle.properties`, and add this line: